Grey rockcod: Taxonomy

 The grey rockcod was first formally described in 1880 as Notothenia squamifrons by the German-born British ichthyologist Albert Günther with the type locality given as Kerguelen Island.
 The type was collected during the Challenger Expedition.
-In 1976 the Russian ichthyologist Arkady Vladimirovich Balushkin placed it in the genus Lepidonotothen, this genus is currently regarded as monotypic with this species as its sole member.
+In 1976 the Russian ichthyologist Arkadii Vladimirovich Balushkin placed it in the genus Lepidonotothen, this genus is currently regarded as monotypic with this species as its sole member.
 However, other authorities regard Lepidonotothen kempi as a valid species.
 Some authorities place this taxon in the subfamily Nototheniinae, but the 5th edition of Fishes of the World does not include subfamilies in the Nototheniidae.
 The name of the genus is a compound of lepido meaning "scaled", an allusion to the scales on the top of the head and jaws of this species, and notothen, indicating that it is a notothen.
 The specific name is a combination of squamis which means "scale" and frons meaning "forehead", a reference to the head being covered with small scales almost as far as the nostrils.